okken/talks/presentation.md

 E     + invalid
 ============= 1 failed, 3 deselected in 0.03s =============
 ```
-???
-* We can use --lf to show the last failure
-* and --tb=short to see a short version of the traceback

 ---
 # Run test cases with 60 degree angles
 ```